-Through a rolling application process, applicants may apply for a \$4,000 incentive for up to two (2) light-duty battery electric vehicles as well an incentive for one EV charger in amount of \$1,500.
+Through a rolling application process, applicants may apply for a \$4,000 incentive for up to two-ten (210) light-duty battery electric vehicles as well-an incentive for one EV charger in amount of \$1,500 as incentives for EV chargers.
+The number of vehicles and chargers an entity is eligible for will be determined by population size.
 The maximum grant amount per year for the Clean Fleet Program (two battery electric vehicles and one EV charger) is \$9,500.
-Grants will be reviewed by a committee, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.
+Grants will be reviewed by a committeeStaff, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.